jp1884/techvolution-vegas-baby/Techvolution I - A New Philosophy/11 - Techvolution I - ANP.md

 Their outdatedness and hatred is what's causing our civilization to struggle.

 https://www.youtube.com/watch?v=J2Pjudf0810
-_These yahoos and bozos is is what "Left/Right" philosophies have devolved to.
+_These yahoos are what "Left/Right" philosophies have devolved to.
 Ms. Obama gave a speech, how can it be great or horrible?
 This pettiness isn't politics.
-But because we often listen to these commentators, reporters, and columnists, our elected politicians are forced to care what they think.
+But because we often listen to these commentators, reporters, and columnists, our elected politicians are forced to care what these bozos think.
 Real politics put levers of power of modern technology in ordinary people's hands.
 Once we demand that, so will our politicians._

 ## The Internet Age Needs a New Philosophy